sowmya04101998/DistributedTraining/05_multigpu_fsdp_training/README.md

 - Enable with the `--gradient_checkpointing` flag to save memory.

 ### Performance Questions
-1. Increase `batch_size_per_device` by factors of 2 and observe the effect on time per gradient step.
+1. Increase `batch_size_per_device` by factors of 2 and observe the effect on time per gradient step and After a certain threshold, the batch size approaches the memory limits of the GPU.
 2. Add gradient checkpointing and measure training speed for various batch sizes.
+   Gradient Checkpointing Tradeoff:
+      Pros: Allows larger batch sizes and supports training larger models.
+      Cons: Introduces a slight computational overhead, increasing training time per step.

 ---